syncfusion-content/maui-docs/MAUI/TextInputLayout/States-And-Colors.md

 # States and Colors in .NET MAUI Text Input Layout (SfTextInputLayout)

-Use the visual state manager to change the `Stroke` properties based on the visual states set from code.
+Use the visual state manager to change the `Stroke` properties based on the visual states set from the code.
 The applicable visual states are normal, focused, and error.

 Based on the states, the colors will be applied to the floated hint label and borders.
-So, when the input view is in focused state, the focused state `Stroke` will be applied; it is similar to other states also.
+So, when the input view is in a focused state, the focused state `Stroke` will be applied; it is similar to other states also.
 The current stroke can be obtained from the `CurrentActiveColor` property.

-N> The error color will not be set to `CurrentActiveColor` when `HasError` property is set to `true`.
+N> The error color will not be set to `CurrentActiveColor` when the `HasError` property is set to `true.`

 ## Stroke
-The `Stroke` property value will be applied to the hint label and border of SfTextInputLayout.
+The `Stroke` property value will be applied to the hint label and border of the SfTextInputLayout.

 I> Cursor color of the input view will be same as the `Accent` color of the application in each platform.